 Also of historical interest is the last adobe house in Kansas that has remained in its original location.
 It was constructed in 1892 and has been preserved for visitors to see.
 It is located just northwest of Prairie Dog Campground.

-A little more about this interesting old schoolhouse from the official Kansas tourism site.
+A little more about this fascinating old schoolhouse from the official Kansas tourism site.